-This implementation incentivizes minimum number of total events rather than total number of DCJs.
-As the search space is large and multiple sequences of events can be equally parsimonious, this algorithm computes multiple scenarios with random sequences of operations to try to find the minimum amount of events.
-Users can choose to receive the best found solution or the mean number of events from all solutions.
+This implementation incentivizes minimum number of events rather than number of DCJs.
+As the search space is large and multiple sequences of events can be equally parsimonious, this algorithm computes multiple scenarios with random sequences of operations to try to find the minimum.
+The Mean parameter controls if the function returns the best found solution (Mean=FALSE) or the mean number of events from all solutions (Mean=TRUE).